Nazanin-hub/MechaCar_Statistical_Analysis/README.md

 1- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

  - Based on the first above result, the total variance is 62.29 psi <100 psi which means the current manufacturing data meets this design specification for all manufacturing lots in total.
 Also based on the second above result, it meets the design specification for lot1 and lot2 because their variance is 0.98 psi. and 7.47 psi. respectively which is less than 100.
-Just the lot3 does not meet the design specification cuase its variance is 170 which is more than 100 pounds per square.
+Just the lot3 does not meet the design specification cause its variance is 170 which is more than 100 pounds per square.

 ## T-Tests on Suspension Coils